dotzenith/lovesay/README.md

 ### ❖ Information

-  lovesay is a simple and lightweight python script that displays a quote from a loved one based on the day of the month
+  lovesay is a simple python script that displays a quote from a loved one based on the day of the month or a quote passed in through the cli arguments.

   <img src="assets/lovesay.gif" alt="lovesay gif">

 ---

 ### ❖ Requirements

+Note: These requirements only apply if using you're using lovesay to print a different quote for each day of the month.

 - A quotes file stored in `$HOME/.config/lovesay/`
 - Each quote must be on a new line, see the example quotes file in `.config/lovesay/quotes`